rossumai/keras-multi-gpu/blog/towards-efficient-multi-gpu-training-in-keras.md

 So far `kuza55/make_parallel` just computes predictions

-- does proper gradient averaging instead of
+- does proper gradient averaging instead of concatenating the outputs

 ### Optimized communication with NCCL operations

-- reduce/transfer gradients and broadcast weights via NCCL operations
+Possible to reduce/transfer gradients and broadcast weights via NCCL operations.

+TensorFlow already supports that in [tf.contrib.nccl](https://www.tensorflow.org/api_docs/python/tf/contrib/nccl).

+In the TensorFlow [High-Performance Models] tutorial they advise that NCCL may help with 8 or more GPUs, however for less GPU the plain implicit copy performs better.

+So it's an option for performance improvement at the cost of higher complexity and it has to be measure if it helps in a particular case or not.

 ### Quantized gradients

 A limiting factor is exchanging gradients and weights between GPUs or with CPU.

 - try to reduce amount of transfered data by 1-bit SGD

+Nice to have.
+Doesn't seem to be implemented in Keras/TF so far.

 ### Better learning rates for bigger batch sizes